Who were the women?

 Sharon Baron

-Sharon Baron was originally from Puvirnituq.
+Sharon was originally from Puvirnituq.
 Sharon was known for her protective nature, and was one of few women who stood up to the Cabot Square Serial Predator.
 Sharon died just two days after Siasi, in the apartment of her “boyfriend” at the time.
 Reportedly, Sharon knew what happened to Siasi and was going to come forward with the information, and was murdered as a result of this.
 Her death was ruled a suicide.

 -